 6. Kilic Ali Pasa Hamami

 Kilic Ali Pasa Hamami was recently restored and became the most popular hammam in Beyoglu.
-Connected to Istanbul Old City by Galata Bridge, Beyoglu is mentioned as Istanbul New City in most guidebooks.
+Connected to the Old City by Galata Bridge, Beyoglu is mentioned as “The New City of Istanbul” in most guidebooks.

 Kilic Ali Pasa Hamami is located in Karakoy, one of the fastest growing districts of recent years.
 After refreshing yourself in Kilic Ali Pasa Bath, you can go to the streets of Karakoy, which are full of bars, restaurants and cafes, and have a good time.